HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 - Tweezer
 - Soldering Iron
 - Adjustable DC Power Supply [Welded Needle Method]

-### The Driver Board
-For your reference, the complete PCB design files are provided as is.
-Your results may vary; modification of resistor values for the current limiting and sense detector may be required.

 ## Further Reading
 If you wish to explore in much more detail, here are some useful resources I found on the web: